 Habitat: Mainly on intertidal rocks.
 Open ocean and protected waters.
 Also common on pilings and on floats.

 Biology/Natural History: Often the most abundant barnacles in the upper half of the intertidal zone (can reach densities of up to 70,000 per square meter), and the most nearly ubiquitous barnacle species on the Pacific coast.
 It can obtain oxygen both from the air and underwater.
+However, at warm temperatures in air the species experiences lowered aerobic metabolism and the production of lactate, especially in northern populations (Rangaswami et al., 2020).
 Barnacles are hermaphrodites which fertilize one another internally by means of a long penis.
 The eggs are brooded by the parent, and released as a nonfeeding nauplius larvae.
 Up to 6 broods of 1000-30,000 young may be produced per year from this species.
 After 5 molts and feeding, the larva becomes a nonfeeding cypris with 6 pairs of legs.
 The cypris attaches itself to a substrate by an antennal gland and metamorphoses into the adult form.
 Cyprids avoid rocks which Nucella lamellosa, an important predator, has recently crawled across, and also rocks with the red alga Petrocelis middendorffii.
 Adult size is reached in 2 years and lifespan is about 10 years, Barnacle molts are frequently-seen debris in marine habitats.
 Predators include oysterd rill whelk snails such as Nucella lamellosa and Nucella ostrina, the ribbed limpet Lottia digitalis (bulldozes and feeds on juveniles; barnacles 6.7 mm diameter or greater have a refuge in size), the Oregon cancer crab Glebocarcinus oregonensis, seastars such as Pisaster ochraceous, Pycnopodia helianthoides, Evasterias troschelii, and Leptasterias hexactis, goldeneye ducks, gulls, and even the nemertean worm Emplectonema gracile and the barnacle nudibranch Onchidoris bilamellata.
 Juvenile rockfish feed on the larvae swimming through kelp beds.
 Competitors include Semibalanus cariosus and the mussels Mytilus trossulus and M. californianus, to the shells of which it often attaches.
 In many areas of the upper intertidal juveniles of this species compete with Chthamalus dalli juveniles by pushing them off the rock.
 Chthamalus is usually common only in the zone above where Balanus glandula thrives.
 Less common in estuaries.
 While it has no eyes as an adult, this species is sensitive to light and will rapidly withdraw if a shadow passes over it.

 Balanus glandula has become established in Japan and in Argentina.
 In Japan it is directly competing with B. albicostatus.
 Kerckhof et al. (2018) discovered it on the coast of Belgium in Europe.